Technical expertise. Personal connections

 view all of our services

-Just because there is no cash in your business, there may still be a profit, particularly if lots of people owe you money, or you have been repaying borrowings during the year.
+For most businesses the end of the tax year is only a couple of weeks away.
+So how has the year been to date?
+Do you know?
+Just because there is no cash, there may still be a profit, particularly if lots of people owe you money, or you have been repaying borrowings during the year.

 There are some actions a business can take to legally help minimise its tax bill:-